N7BTS/DMR/README.md

 This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.13.
 It can be downloaded from [Bridgecom Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).
 It should be compatible with the D-868UV radio and the D-868UV CPS, except for the APRS features.

 # Change log
+### 8-23-19
+* Updated digital contact list
+* Pointed Lookout U and V (B'ham) Parrot channels to the correct TG
+* Changed template DMR ID to a default 13153958
 ### 7-31-19 (Changes from AG7GN D-868 Codeplug)
 * Imported and saved with D-878 CPS
 * Updated Digital Contact List